 At the Jardin d’Acclimatation (Bois de Boulogne) © French Moments

 Rural France is often synonymous with “la Province”.
-Not to be confused with “Provence” which is a historic region to the South-East.
-In fact, Provence was the first region in today’s France to be occupied by the Romans who called this area Provincia Nostra.
+Not to be confused with “Provence”, a historical region in France’s southeast.
+In fact, Provence was the first region in today’s France to be occupied by the Romans, who called this area Provincia Nostra.
 From this Latin name is derived the name Provence.

 Most of France is rural

-No other country of its size in Europe offer such a variety of landscapes.
+No other country of its size in Europe offers such a variety of landscapes.

 From the lush green farms of Normandy to the great plains of northern France.